 Whether you have applied directly or via UAC, all undergraduate applicants based in Australia and New Zealand will be asked to attend an Application Interview.
 The interview is one of the ways in which we assess your application.
 It’s a chance for us to get to know you as a person, ask you about your career goals, and find out why you’ve chosen your study path.
 The interview also provides you with an opportunity for you to ask questions and get to know us too!

-While some unis tend to be casual, at ICMS we want to help you prepare for future professional success.
+While some higher education institutions tend to be casual, at ICMS we want to help you prepare for future professional success.
 As such we encourage business attire for your interview – and for class, when you start with us.
 Looking and acting like a management professional from day one will assist you to transition seamlessly into a successful career.
-Check out #icmsattire for inspiration!
+Check out our ICMS Professional Attire page and #icmsattire for inspiration!

 Arrive with a few ideas about what type of organisation you’d like to work in during your degree’s built-in 9 months’ industry training.
 We’ll help you to achieve your career goals – but they are your goals, so it’s up to you to share them with your interviewer.
 Don’t be afraid to dream a little big.
 Just because you haven’t done it yet doesn’t mean you won’t do it in the future.
 For example, if you are doing a Bachelor of Event Management and dream of greeting celebrities at the Oscars, tell us about it.
 For your interviewer, it gives great insight into your ambition and passions.